devcontainers/devcontainers.github.io/_implementors/features.md

 There are several things to keep in mind for an application that implements Features:

-- The order of execution of Features is determined by the application, based on the `installAfter` property used by feature authors.
+- The order of execution of Features is determined by the application, based on the `installAfter` property used by Feature authors.
 It can be overridden by users if necessary with the `overrideFeatureInstallOrder` in `devcontainer.json`.
 - Features are used to create an image that can be used to create a container or not.
 - Parameters like `privileged`, `init` are included if just 1 feature requires them.
 - Parameters like `capAdd`, `securityOp`  are concatenated.
 - `containerEnv` is added before the feature is executed as `ENV` commands in the Dockerfile.
-- Each feature script executes as its own layer to aid in caching and rebuilding.
+- Each Feature script executes as its own layer to aid in caching and rebuilding.
 - There is also a proposal to move properties like `privileged` to `devcontainer.json` for consistency and to reduce reliance on the `runArgs` property.
 See https://github.com/devcontainers/spec/issues/2.